 Approximate monthly activities:

-The Blue Wilderness Research Unit is a division of the renowned shark diving and adventure company Blue Wilderness.
-The Research Unit was set up as a distinct division with a core mission of contributing to the health of the marine ecosystems in general and sharks in particular.
+The Shark Research Unit is a division of the renowned shark diving and adventure company Blue Wilderness.
+The Shark Research Unit was set up as a distinct division with a core mission of contributing to the health of the marine ecosystems in general and sharks in particular.
 The unit houses a small but dedicated team consisting of biologists, conservationists and educators.

-Daily operations are centered around an dynamic set of short and long term special projects.
+Daily operations are centered around a dynamic set of short and long term special projects.
 Each aimed to produce tangible benefits for the Southern African marine ecosystems.
-Volunteers who join the research unit will become vital members of the team and drive these daily projects.
+Participants who join the research unit will become vital members of the team and drive these daily projects.

-Research the program – Is it right for you aspirations?
+Research the program – Is it right for your aspirations?